Followers

 Back Country Mayhem

-Martha Bratton standing up to Huck's interrogation
+Martha Bratton stands up to Huck's interrogation

 The Mayhem Continues, or A Woman Scorned